Allisterh/Bank_Profitability_Research/README.md

 * The Figures folder contains all the figures created by the historical charts scatterplots script.R file.
 The figures are all in SVG format.

-* The tables folder contains all the summary statistics and regression tables created by the by analysis and regressions main script.R file.
+* The Tables folder contains all the summary statistics and regression tables created by the by analysis and regressions main script.R file.